JvanKatwijk/eti-stuff/eti-cmdline/README.md

 	void	eti_Gain	(void *handle, uint16_t);

-The function dab_Channel maps the name of the channel onto a frequency for the device and prepares the device for action.
+The function eti_Channel maps the name of the channel onto a frequency for the device and prepares the device for action.
 If the software was already running for another channel, then the thread running the software will be halted first.

      bool	eti_Channel	(void *handle, std::string);

 The function returns - pretty obvious - true if the string for the channel could be recognized and the device could be set to the associated frequency, if not the function returns false (e.g. "23C" is a non-existent channel in Band III).

-The function dab_run will start a separate thread, running the dab decoding software at the selected channel.
+The function eti_run will start a separate thread, running the dab decoding software at the selected channel.
 Behaviour is undefined if no channel was selected.
 If after some time, DAB data, i.e. an ensemble, is found, then the function passed as callback is called with the boolean parameter set to true, and the std::list of strings, representing the names of the programs in that ensemble.
 If no data was found, the boolean parameter is set to false, and the list is empty.

 Note that the thread executing the dab decoding will continue to run.